 If you are a Lifetime member rejoining, you’ll have to pay the fees until you reach your goal weight again.
 Note that for Lifetime status, you must weigh in at meetings to receive it and keep weighing in once a month in person.
 Click here for more information about Lifetime membership.

-As soon as you join, the program will guide you into taking the Food Assessment Quiz.
-This will help you determine your personalized points daily value, weekly points allowance and your zero point food list.
+As soon as you join, the program will guide you into entering your personal information like your age, sex, and if you are diabetic.
+This will help you determine your daily points value, weekly points allowance and your zero point food list.

-Once you take the quiz, you will be given a daily and weekly points budget.
+Now you will be given a daily and weekly points budget.
 In order to lose weight, eat within your daily points allowance each day.
-(Remember that you can also earn additional daily points for healthy activities like eating vegetables and drinking water.)
 This is the WW method of helping you reduce calories, regulate portions, and also eat the most nutrition for wellness.

 You are also given a weekly points allowance.
 They are additional points that you may use if you want to, but you don’t have to.
 They are built into the system to still allow for weight loss so don’t fear using them.
 Weekly points can be used all at once (say for a splurge meal or dinner out) or spread throughout the week.